How to make Word documents accessible

 For online reading

-Avoid showing full web addresses (URLs) in documents if theyโre meant mainly for online reading.
-Web addresses can be long, include characters or symbols and be hard to read, especially for screen reader users.
+Avoid showing full web addresses (URLs) if the document is mainly for online reading.
+URLs can be long, contain symbols, and be difficult to read, especially for screen reader users.

 For online reading and print

-If your document is for both online reading and print, you can show URLs in two ways:
+If your document will be used both for online reading and in print, you can include URLs in one of two ways:

 - in the main text